grantsavage/ip-lookup-api/README.md

 docker build -t iplookup:1.0 .
 ```
 ### Executable
-To build the service as an executable, make sure `go` version `1.16` is insalled and run:
+To build the service as an executable, make sure `go` version `1.16` is installed and run:
 ```
 make build
 ```